 Also known as Chinese New year, Lunar New Year is actually celebrated all around Southeast Asia and by communities worldwide that follow the lunar calendar.
 The Chinese New Year is on Friday 12 February 2021 and will bring in the Year of the Ox, but the celebrations last for around a week.
 As with other shopping holidays on this list, it’s a good idea to dedicate a special section of your ecommerce website just for products and deals related to this time of year.

 International Women’s Day is becoming more and more popular every year as a way to celebrate women’s empowerment and suffrage, and raise awareness about domestic abuse.
-Put a customized banner on your website to support the cause, and consider donating $1 to a women’s charity for every item in a certain product line that customers buy from you.
+Put a customised banner on your website to support the cause, and consider donating $1 to a women’s charity for every item in a certain product line that customers buy from you.

 Read main article: St. Patrick’s Day: 10 Ecommerce Sales Ideas